Guardiola shocked after Fernandinho reveals desire to leave Man City & vows the club will try to convince h...

-Guardiola shocked after Fernandinho reveals desire to leave Man City & vows the club will try to convince him to stay
+Guardiola shocked after Fernandinho reveals desire to leave Man City and vows the club will try to make him stay

-Pep Guardiola is as surprised as anybody to learn that long-serving Manchester City midfielder Fernandinho intends to return to his native Brazil at the end of the 2021-22 campaign.
+Pep Guardiola was as surprised as anybody to learn that long-serving Manchester City midfielder Fernandinho intends to return to his native Brazil at the end of the 2021-22 campaign.

 The 36-year-old, who remains club captain at the Etihad Stadium, has been on the books of the reigning Premier League champions since 2013.